09 May What Is a Furnace Pilot Light?

 Definition of Furnace Pilot Light

 A furnace pilot light is a small burning flame located within the combustion chamber of your furnace.
-It is often referred to simply as a pilot light, and is used as an ignition source for the burner(s) of your furnace in order to provide heat.
+Simply known as the pilot light, this device operates as an ignition source for the burner(s) of your furnace.
 There are also pilot lights within gas-powered water heaters and fireplaces.
 A furnace pilot light is a feature exclusive to a gas- or oil-burning furnace.

 How A Furnace Pilot Light Works

 A furnace pilot light may be constantly burning, or may only ignite when heat is called for.
 Some furnace pilot lights must be lit manually, such as with a match or lighter, while others are lit electronically via an igniter whenever the system calls for heat.

 There are built-in safety mechanisms that shut off the gas supply should the pilot light go out.
 For example, the safety designs help prevent catastrophic accidents such as carbon monoxide poisoning.
 Depending on your system, you may have the ability to adjust the size of the pilot light flame.

 The main benefit of a furnace pilot light is that it helps to ensure there is a flame source to ignite the burner(s) within the furnace.
 The burners are what ultimately allows for heat to be created within the furnace to be sent throughout the home.

 Because the furnace pilot light is responsible for a large portion of the energy consumption of your furnace, it can be wise to shut it off during warmer months.
 This will help save fuel and reduce your monthly costs.